Chart Color Schemes

 Griffith has a typical household mix, with a fairly typical median household size

-Family households constitute 70.1% of all households, including 31.6% couples with children, 25.9% couples without children, and 11.4% single parent families.
+Family households comprise 70.1% of all households, including 31.6% couples with children, 25.9% couples without children, and 11.4% single parent families.
 Non-family households account for the remaining 29.9%, with lone person households at 26.5% and group households comprising 3.4%.
-The median household size is 2.6 people, which aligns with the average in the Rest of NSW.
+The median household size is 2.6 people, which matches the average for the Rest of NSW.

 Frequently Asked Questions - Households